-Fabric reinforcement is a planar reinforcement type that is gaining importance in both new construction and existing structures—from thin-walled concrete components and concrete repair to strengthened render and spray-mortar layers.
+Fabric reinforcement is a planar reinforcement type that is gaining importance in both new construction and existing structures – from thin-walled concrete components and concrete repair to strengthened render and spray-mortar layers.
 For planning, execution, and deconstruction, it is essential to understand how such reinforcement influences crack formation, load-bearing behavior, and the separation and demolition methods.
 In practical deconstruction, the interplay between fabric reinforcement and hydraulic tools such as concrete pulverizers as well as hydraulic rock and concrete splitters, used in combination with cutting tools, is particularly evident.
+In noise and vibration sensitive environments, the controlled interaction of splitting, crushing, and subsequent cutting supports selective dismantling and clean separation of material flows.

 Fabric reinforcement refers to planar, typically bidirectional or unidirectional reinforcement layers whose yarns, wires, or rovings are aligned in parallel and locally fixed (stitched, bonded, or welded).
 They are used as steel reinforcement fabrics (for example, wire or welded fabrics) and as non-metallic fabrics made of carbon, AR glass, or basalt.
 Fabric reinforcement serves to limit crack widths, increases the tensile and flexural tensile load-bearing capacity of thin sections, and enables robust, lightweight, and low-corrosion construction.
-Unlike conventional bars or meshes, fabrics are particularly adaptable and thin and can be applied in layers—often in repair mortars, spray-mortar strengthening, or thin-layer concretes.
+Unlike conventional bars or meshes, fabrics are particularly adaptable and thin and can be applied in layers – often in repair mortars, spray-mortar strengthening, or thin-layer concretes.
+In technical literature and practice, non-metallic systems are frequently grouped under textile reinforcement or textile-reinforced concrete, emphasizing the role of continuous fibers, impregnation, and bond behavior.

 Composition, materials, and mechanisms of fabric reinforcement